Not so fast: critics question Vietnam road project, World Bank

 “The bank’s desire is in the right place.
 But unfortunately we just don’t have the stringent mechanisms in place to ensure that there is the level of due diligence that is required, particularly for human rights.”

-In Vietnam, the lack of competitive bidding in the road project was criticized.
+In Vietnam, the lack of competitive bidding in the road project was criticised.

 “I‘m very disappointed,” said a Japanese investor whose firm was interested in the project, speaking on condition of anonymity.
 “I expected the government would open this up with a fair chance for all private companies.”